Flexible Covariate Adjustments in Regression Discontinuity Designs: Introduction

 Our theoretical analysis shows that, under the conditions outlined above, our proposed RD estimator is first-order asymptotically equivalent to a local linear ``no covariates'' RD estimator with $Y_i -\bar\ad(Z_i)$ as the dependent variable.
-This result is then used to study its asymptotic bias and variance, and to derive an asymptotic normality result.
-The asymptotic variance of our estimator depends on the function $\bar\ad$ and achieves its minimum value if $\bar\ad = \ad_0$ (that is, if $\ad_0$ is consistently estimated in the first stage), but the variance can be estimated consistently irrespective of whether or not that is the case.
-As our result does not require a particular rate of convergence for the first step estimate of $\ad_0$, our RD estimator can be seen as shielded from the ``curse of dimensionality'' to some degree, and can hence be expected to perform well in settings with many covariates.
+This result is then used to study our estimator's asymptotic bias and variance, and to derive an asymptotic normality result.
+The asymptotic variance of our estimator depends on the function $\bar\ad$ and achieves its minimum value if $\bar\ad = \ad_0$ (that is, if $\ad_0$ is consistently estimated in the first stage), but the asymptotic variance can be estimated consistently irrespective of whether or not that is the case.
+Because our RD estimator does not require a particular rate of convergence for the first-step estimate of $\ad_0$, it can be seen as shielded from the ``curse of dimensionality'' to some degree.
+It can hence be expected to perform well in settings with many covariates.

-Practical issues like bandwidth choice and construction of confidence intervals with good coverage properties are also rather straightforward to address in our setting.
-In particular, our results justify applying existing methods to a data set in which the outcome $Y_i$ is replaced with the generated outcome $Y_i -\wh\ad(Z_i)$, ignoring that $\wh\ad$ has been estimated.
-Our approach can therefore easily be integrated into existing software packages.
+We also show that widely used methods for bandwidth choice and construction of confidence intervals in settings without covariates remain valid in our framework: empirical researchers can apply these methods to a data set in which the outcome $Y_i$ is replaced with the generated outcome $Y_i -\wh\ad(Z_i)$ and simply ignore the fact that $\wh\ad$ has been estimated.
+We show that these results also extend to fuzzy RD designs in a straightforward manner.
+Our approach can therefore easily be integrated into existing software packages.\footnote{The DoubleML package \citep{DoubleML2022} contains a dedicated implementation in Python.}